MatteoWohlrapp/mri-inr/README.md

 - Matteo Wohlrapp

-To train the model, simply execute the main.py file.
-You can see visualizations with `tensorboard --logdir=runs`.

 ## Project Overview
 This project implements implicit neural representations for MRI images using modulated SIREN (Sinusoidal Representation Networks).
 It is designed to reconstruct high-quality images from undersampled k-space images.